skip to Main Content

 Please remember to follow us and tag us in your social media posts along with the hashtag #NCSW2022 #strategy #leadership

-Given everything that has happened in the last year, it is more important than ever to recognise the individuals and teams that have gone above and beyond.
-Friday was all about celebrating those people that have succeeded through adversity and made a significant impact on your customers.
+It’s time to recognise your Service heroes: Friday was all about celebrating those people that have succeeded through adversity and made a significant impact on your customers.

-• Wall of fame: ask your colleagues to vote for their Customer Service Hero in the organisation and share your winner on Twitter from 8am to 4pm on 7th October using the hashtag #cshero.
-Remember to give an example of their achievements, and we will then pick an overall winner for the day – Good luck!
+• Wall of fame: ask your colleagues to vote for their Customer Service Hero in your organisation and share your winners on LinkedIn and Twitter from 8am to 4pm on 6th October using the hashtag #cshero.
+Remember to give an example of their achievements, and we will then pick an overall winner for the day – good luck!

-• UK Customer Satisfaction Awards: start preparing for the Institute’s Customer Satisfaction Awards 2023 – Have a look at the Award categories, download the Awards Criteria and check out our Top Tips for your awards submissions.
-Deadline: Fri 14 Oct, 2022.
+• UK Customer Satisfaction Awards: start preparing for the Institute’s Customer Satisfaction Awards 2024 – during our UK Customer Satisfaction Awards webinar, we shared some top tips on writing winning award entries and heard from some of our previous winners.
+Have a look at the Award categories, download the Awards Criteria and check out our written Top Tips for your awards submissions.
+Deadline: 16 Oct, 2023

 • Remember your remote teams: show your remote workers that Customer Service Week is about them, too.
-Surprise them and send rewards to their homes as a gesture of gratitude for their hard work.
+Surprise them and send rewards to their homes as a gesture of gratitude for their hard work – don’t forget to check out our NCSW shop!

-• External Recognition: consider taking the celebration outside of the company.
-Let your customers know about some of the people “behind the scenes” who deliver the service and support they need.
+• External Recognition: consider taking the celebration outside of your organisation by letting your customers know about some of the people “behind the scenes” who deliver the service and support they need

 Share your posts on Linkedin and Twitter